TechHog8984/Hide-Instance/README.md

 # Hide-Instance
 ## What is this Hide-Instance?
 Hide-Instance is a script I made which can hide an Instance (also referred to as an object) preventing the game from accessing said Instance.
-This is significantly better than using syn.protect_gui.
+This is significantly better than using syn.protect_gui (failed 8 checks I made, while my script bypasses all of them (more info can be found [here](/MOREINFO.md)).

 [source](/script/HideObject.lua)<br>^[\(raw\)](https://raw.githubusercontent.com/TechHog8984/Hide-Instance/main/script/HideObject.lua)